In Action (Menudo album)

 In Action! is the twenty-fifth studio album by the Puerto Rican boy band Menudo, released in 1987 by RCA Victor.
 The album is the second to feature the lineup of Ricky Martin, Raymond Acevedo, Sergio Blass, Ralphy Rodríguez, and Rubén Gómez, and the fourth to include songs in English.
-Additionally, it is the first album to feature tracks sung in Tagalog, the language spoken in the Philippines, reflecting RCA's ongoing linguistic adaptation strategy to reach audiences in different countries.
+Additionally, it is the first album to feature tracks sung in Tagalog, one of the dominant languages of the Philippines, reflecting RCA's ongoing linguistic adaptation strategy to reach audiences in different countries.

 The album's tracklist includes nine songs, seven of which are in English and two in Tagalog.
 The Tagalog tracks were originally recorded in Spanish and Portuguese on previous albums, except for the new song "That Situation."

 Commercially, the album was a success, earning a gold record in the Philippines for its sales.

 Background

 In 1987, Menudo celebrated its tenth anniversary with a commemorative tour that sold out shows across Latin America and the United States.
 Ralphy Rodríguez replaced Charlie Massó, the last remaining original member of the group.
 However, despite his official departure, Massó continued performing with the quintet until their successful tour in the Philippines, during which his farewell was finalized.

-By invitation of the daughter of the country's president, Corazón Aquino, Menudo traveled to the Philippines, where they attracted 75,000 fans during a tour that included five shows at the Araneta Coliseum in Manila.
+Upon invitation by a daughter of President Corazón Aquino, Menudo traveled to the Philippines, where they attracted 75,000 fans during a tour that included five shows at the Araneta Coliseum in Quezon City.
 The group's achievements in the Philippines led Menudo to record their first album in Tagalog.

 Song selection

 From the album Por Amor (1982), a version of the song "Lady" was included.
 From Ayer y Hoy (1985), the track "Acércate" ("Nang Dahil Sa 'Yo") was selected.
 Representing the album Refrescante...
-(1986) is the song "La primera vez" ("Se Bawa't Halik"), while the Brazilian version of the album, titled Menudo, features the track "Come Back to Me," a version of "Diga Sim."
+(1986) is the song "La primera vez" ("Sa Bawat Halik"), while the Brazilian version of the album, titled Menudo, features the track "Come Back to Me," a version of "Diga Sim."
 From Somos Los Hijos del Rock (1987), the tracks "Estamos en acción" ("Action"), "Nena" ("Nena"), and "Mi Sombra En La Pared" ("My Shadow On The Wall") were included.

 The digital version of the album included the bonus track "I'm Going Back to the Philippines," which was released as a single to promote the Philippines-exclusive compilation album The Best of Menudo (1986).
 This song is an English re-recording of the group’s earlier hit "Hoy Me Voy Para México," from Refrescante...
 (1986).
-Fans of the group often compare it to the 1976 song "Manila" by the Filipino band The Hotdogs, as both songs express a love for the country and the narrator’s longing to return home.
+Fans of the group often compare it to the 1976 song "Manila" by the Filipino band Hotdog, as both songs express a love for the country and the narrator’s longing to return home.